kframework/ewasm-semantics/kewasm-lemmas.md

 ```

 The following lemmas tell us how `substrBytes` works over concatenation of bytes sequnces.
+TODO: The last two don't make the expression smaller, which may be an issue?

 ```k
     rule substrBytes(B1 +Bytes B2, START, END)